PIYUSH-BHAVSAR/agrosarthi_openrl/README.md

 The agent cannot optimise one variable in isolation.
 Fertilizing too aggressively causes disease.
 Advancing stages too quickly leaves tasks incomplete.
 Treating disease costs a step that could complete a task.
 Every decision has a cost.

 **Non-trivial reward structure**
 The reward function is not a simple scalar.
 It combines step-wise signals, irreversible state flags, exponential disease penalties, and a non-linear terminal reward.
-A policy that learns to navigate this structure has genuinely learned something about sequential resource management.
+A policy that learns to navigate this structure has genuinely learned ement.

 **Robustness and realism**
 Seeded stochastic events (drought, disease outbreak) mean the agent must be robust, not just optimal on a fixed trajectory.
 The same seed always produces the same episode, ensuring fair evaluation while maintaining environmental uncertainty.